Itching in dogs: causes and treatment options

 Treatment of environmental allergies

-1. Allergen avoidance : If the cause of the allergy is known, contact with the allergen should be avoided as much as possible.
-This can be accomplished through regular vacuuming, cleaning dog beds, and avoiding certain plants or chemicals.
+1. Allergen avoidanceIf the cause of the allergy is known, contact with the allergen should be avoided as much as possible.
+This can be achieved by vacuuming regularly, cleaning dog beds, and avoiding certain plants or chemicals.

-2. Drug therapy : Antihistamines, corticosteroids, and immune-modulating medications such as cyclosporine or oclacitinib may be used to relieve itching and inflammation.
-The dosage and duration of treatment should be individualized and monitored by a veterinarian.
+2. Drug therapyAntihistamines, corticosteroids, and immunomodulating medications such as cyclosporine or oclacitinib can be used to relieve itching and inflammation.
+The dosage and duration of treatment should be individually tailored and monitored by a veterinarian.

-3. Topical therapy : Medicated shampoos, creams, or sprays can help relieve itching and inflammation on the skin.
+3. Topical therapyMedicated shampoos, creams, or sprays can help relieve itching and inflammation of the skin.
 Regular use of moisturizers can also help strengthen the skin barrier and prevent future allergic reactions.

-4. Hyposensitization : Hyposensitization therapy (also known as allergy vaccination) may be helpful in some dogs.
-The dog's immune system slowly gets used to the allergen in order to reduce the allergic reaction.
-This therapy can be lengthy and requires patience and commitment from owners.
+4. HyposensitizationFor some dogs, hyposensitization therapy (also known as allergy shots) can be helpful.
+This involves gradually accustoming the dog's immune system to the allergen in order to reduce the allergic reaction.
+This therapy can be lengthy and requires patience and commitment from the owners.

-5. Supportive measures : A balanced diet, regular exercise, and stress reduction can improve the dog's overall well-being and help relieve environmental allergy symptoms.
+5. Support measuresA balanced diet, regular exercise and stress reduction can improve the dog's overall well-being and help alleviate the symptoms of an environmental allergy.

 Conclusion on itching in dogs

-Further sources on the topic
+Further resources on the topic

 1. Olivry, T., Mueller, RS, & Prélaud, P. (2015).
 Criteria for the diagnosis and treatment of dogs with atopic dermatitis.
-Veterinary Dermatology , 26(1), 1-e2.
+Veterinary dermatology, 26(1), 1-e2.

 2. Nuttall, T., Uri, M., & Halliwell, R. (2013).
 Pruritus in dogs: a literature review.
-Veterinarian Dermatology , 24(1), 75-e22.
+Veterinary Dermatology, 24(1), 75-e22.

 3. Hensel, P. (2017).
-Parasitic itching in dogs and cats: an overview of current therapeutic approaches.
-Small Animal Practice , 62(5), 268-281.
+Parasitic itching in dogs and cats: an overview of current treatment approaches.
+Small animal practice, 62(5), 268-281.

 4. Marsella, R., De Benedetto, A. (2017).
-Atopic dermatitis in animals and humans: An update and comparison of the disease.
-The Veterinary Journal , 221, 9-18.
+Atopic dermatitis in animals and humans: An update and a comparison of the disease.
+The Veterinary Journal, 221, 9-18.

 5. Noli, C., & Scarampella, F. (2014).
 Skin diseases in dogs and cats: from diagnosis to therapy.
-Veterinary Clinics of North America: Small Animal Practice , 44(3), 507-524.
+Veterinary Clinics of North America: Small Animal Practice, 44(3), 507-524.